Skip to content

 • Uniform

-One can select a sublattice type in which the disorder will appear, the mean value and the standard deviation of the selected distribution.
+One can select a sublattice hosting a particular disorder, and specify the mean value and the standard deviation of the selected distribution.
 To include on-site disorder, one builds the pb.lattice and use the following procedure:

 # define an object based on the lattice